 Management has the responsibility for selection and use of appropriate accounting policies.
 In accordance with the terms of our engagement letter, we will advise management about the appropriateness of accounting policies and their application.
 The significant accounting policies used by the City of Janesville are described in Note I to the financial statements.
-No new accounting policies were adopted and the application of existing policies was not changed during 2010.
+As described in Note I to the financial statements, the city changed accounting policies related to fund balance reporting by adopting Statement of Governmental Accounting Standards (GASB Statement) No. 54, Fund Balance Reporting and Governmental Fund Type Definitions, effective January 1, 2011.
 We noted no transactions entered into by the City of Janesville during the year that were both significant and unusual, and of which, under professional standards, we are required to inform you, or transactions for which there is a lack of authoritative guidance or consensus.